Ordering kinetics in active polar fluid

 {\it Static two-point correlation function}:- We further study the domain morphology for different activities.
 We calculated the equal-time correlations in orientation order parameter.
-The equal time correlation function is defined as before.
-In Fig. \ref{fig:fig3} we show the plot of equal time scaled two-point correlation function $C(r/L(t))$ {\em vs.} scaled distance $r/L(t)$ for different activities and fixed time $t=1500$.
+The equal-time correlation function is defined as before.
+In Fig. \ref{fig:fig5} we show the plot of equal time scaled two-point correlation function $C(r/L(t))$ {\em vs.} scaled distance $r/L(t)$ for different activities and fixed time $t=1500$.
 The characteristics length $L(t)$ is defined in the same manner.
-We find that the graph shows deviation from the data collapse when plotted as a function of scaled distance $r/L(t)$ as shown in Fig. \ref{fig:fig3}(a-b) for the extensile and contractile case respectively.
-In the Fig. \ref{fig:fig3}(c) we calculate the cusp exponent $\alpha$, by plotting $1-C(r/L(t))$ vs. $r/L(t)$ on $\log-\log$ scale.
-Although system does not show the static scaling but for all activities domain morphology remains the same and charactrise by the cusp exponent $\alpha \sim 1.6$ and it shows the deviation from the Porod's law \cite{porod}.
+We find that the curves show the deviation from the data collapse when plotted as a function of scaled distance $r/L(t)$ as shown in Fig. \ref{fig:fig3}(a-b) for the extensile and contractile case respectively.
+We further characterise the morphology of domains by approximating small distance limit of the scaled two-point correlation function $C(r/L(t)) \simeq (1-(r/L(t))^{\alpha})$, where $\alpha $ is defined as the cusp exponent \cite{Bray1994}.
+In the Fig. \ref{fig:fig5}(c) we calculate the cusp exponent $\alpha$, by plotting $1-C(r/L(t))$ vs. $r/L(t)$ on $\log-\log$ scale for three different cases passive $\xi=0$ and $\xi=3$ and $-3$.
+Although system does not show the static scaling but for all activities domain morphology remains the same and charactrised by the cusp exponent $\alpha \sim 1.6$ and it shows the deviation from the Porod's law \cite{porod}.\\